cloudify-cosmo/getcloudify.org/guide/3.1/plugin-script.md

 `blueprint.yaml`
 {% highlight yaml %}
 imports:
   - {{page.types_yaml_link}}

 node_templates:
   example_web_server
     # The web server type is only used for this example.
 The type used
     # could be any valid cloudify type.
-        type: cloudify.types.web_server
+    type: cloudify.nodes.WebServer
     interfaces:
       cloudify.interfaces.lifecycle:
         start: scripts/start.sh
 {%endhighlight%}

 `scripts/start.sh`